ibm-cloud-docs/speech-to-text/async.md

     1. Call the `POST /v1/recognitions` method with an already registered callback URL to which the service sends notifications when the status of the job changes.
 You specify a list of events of which to be notified.
 By default, the service sends notifications when a job is started, when it is complete, and if an error occurs.
 You can request that the completion notification also include the results of the request; otherwise, you need to use the `GET /v1/recognitions/{id}` method to retrieve the results.
 -   By polling the service:
     1. Call the `POST /v1/recognitions` method without a callback URL, events, or a user token.
-    1. Periodically call the `GET /v1/recognitions` method to check the status of all of your current jobs or the `GET /v1/recognitions/{id}` method to check the status of the specific job.
+    1. Periodically call the `GET /v1/recognitions` method to check the status of the 100 most recent jobs or the `GET /v1/recognitions/{id}` method to check the status of the specific job.
     1. If you check job status with the `GET /v1/recognitions` method, call the `GET /v1/recognitions/{id}` method to retrieve the results of the job once it is complete.

 As mentioned previously, the two approaches are not mutually exclusive.
 You can still poll the service to obtain the latest status for a job that is created with a callback URL.
 For example, you may want to obtain the status of a job if notifications are taking a while to arrive or if you suspect that you may have missed one or more notifications due to a service or network error.